harold1970/grimbly/README.md

 * jmp: Conditional branching based on comparison.

 # Variables:
-*   The interpreter supports the use of variables to store and manipulate values.
-Variables include a, b, x, and j.
+*   The interpreter supports the use of variables to store and manipulate values. users can create variables with the *'ld'* command

 # Script Loading: